ibm-cloud-docs/power-iaas/vpn-connections.md

     ibmcloud pi vpn-ike-policy IKE_POLICY_ID [--json]
     ```

-- To list all IKE policies associated to the VPN connection, use the following command:
+- To list all IKE policies that are associated to the VPN connection, use the following command:

     ```
     ibmcloud pi vpn-ike-policies [--json]